dasimmet/zig-devserver/README.md

 Only POSIX is supported, since reloading requires `fork()` ing the server to the background at the moment.

+The next launch of the server will send a request to the old instance to kill it.

+On html pages a small javascript is injected to check when the server was started.
+When the page receives a newer timestamp, a reload is triggered.

+To stop the forked server when `zig build --watch` is stopped, it sends `kill(ppid, 0)` signals back to it's parent process on request and end itself if needed.

 ## `build.zig` usage